 2. Learn or Watch the Haka

-Most people are already aware of the Haka because of the All Blacks.
+Most people are already aware of the Haka because of the most famous rugby team of all time, the All Blacks.
 And I can guarantee that seeing the All Blacks perform the Haka live before a rugby match will be a totally unforgettable experience.
 You can watch the haka being performed or even learn how to do it at many cultural attractions, especially in Rotorua.

 3. Stay in a Marae

 A Marae is the meeting ground and focal point for Maori communities all over New Zealand.
 There are several places where you can actually stay overnight in a Marae and often this is combined with cultural performances, including learning the haka or poi and eating a Hangi.
 Some of the best places to stay overnight in a Marae are in Rotorua at a Maori village or in Hokianga.
 In Hokianga you can also see New Zealands largest tree (a Kauri tree) and learn about the legends of the forest.

 Rotorua, a town known for its geysers, mud pools and hot springs, is also known as the cultural capital of New Zealand.
 There are plenty of ways to experience and learn about the Maori culture in Rotorua, including:

 Tamaki Maori Village - New Zealand's highest rated tourist attraction for very good reason!
 Stay overnight for the full cultural experience which includes learning Maori legends in addition to cultural performances, a Hangi feast and so much more.

 Te Puia - Te Puia offers a way for visitors to learn about the area’s significance to Māori, taste traditional Māori food, and view the country’s national bird, the Kiwi, up close.